zerovm/zwift-ui/README.md

 Containers List and Files List

 There is a list on containers screen and files screen.
-The list is presented only if there is what to present.
+The list is presented only if there are files to show.
 Otherwise, a message and a button with action that will allow to add new items to the list.
 Each item on the list is a row.
 Each row has 5 columns: icon, container / file name, size, number of file in container / last time file is